padraigfl/videojs-react-course-assistant/README.md

 Uses dotenv, please copy the .env.template and to .env and use a valid API key for youtube.
 Initial load will not fire a youtube request but uses preloaded data.

-WIP https://react-coursebuilder.netlify.com/ (env variables not yet set)
+This current buid depends on the videojs cdn loading

+WIP https://react-coursebuilder.netlify.com/ (please don't abuse the API key)

 ## Initial Goals